North and East Housing Association FAQs

 What do I do if the contractor does not turn up or I am not happy with the work completed?

 Please let us know as soon as you can so that we can rectify the problem.
-We appreciate your feedback on our repair service and you can download a form here: Repairs Feedback Form.

 How do I report a repair outside of office hours?